oguru/alterian-ui-katas/README.md

 # README #

-This REPO contains various programming challenges/`Katas`.
+This REPO contains various programming challenges/refactoring tasks.
 Be sure to read each tasks "README" for further details.

 Don't feel like you need to complete them all!

-Once you're done, zip the solution (don't include `node_modules`) and send it to cturner@alterian.com.
+Once you're done, zip the your source code up (don't include `node_modules`) and send it to ui-devs@alterian.com, along with your name and CV.

 ## Getting Started